tangotargeting/tango-ios-old/Readme.md

 Create a new iOS target in Xcode (File -> New -> Target) and select the Notification Service Extension type
 ![NotificationServiceExtension image](https://github.com/tangotargeting/tango-ios/blob/master/Resources/NotificationServiceExtension.png?raw=true)

-## For CocoaPods only
+****For CocoaPods only****

-Add in your podfile the new target for notification extension and add TangoRichNotification framework, to do this add the following lines to your podspec:
+Add a new target for notification extension in your podfile.
+Add TangoRichNotification framework, by adding the following lines to your podspec:
 ```
 target 'NotificationServiceExtesion-Target-Name' do
 use_frameworks!
 pod 'TangoRichNotification', '~> 1.0.0'
 end
 ```
-After filling Podfile save it and run following command in the Terminal:
+After filling Podfile save it and run the following command in the Terminal:

 ```
 $ pod install
 ```

-Now the framework for iOS 10 notification can be used in notification service extension, and for that please follow “How to use” guide.
+iOS 10 Notification Framework installed.

 ### Add capabilities